pesto-students/p5-imran-shirajsayed13/Week-1/Exercise1.1/HowBrowserWorks.md

 The layout usually has the following pattern:

-Parent renderer determines its own width.
+- Parent renderer determines its own width.
-Parent goes over children and:
+- Parent goes over children and:
-Place the child renderer (sets its x and y).
+- Place the child renderer (sets its x and y).
-Calls child layout if needed - they are dirty or we are in a global layout, or for some other reason - which calculates the child's height.
+- Calls child layout if needed - they are dirty or we are in a global layout, or for some other reason - which calculates the child's height.
-Parent uses children's accumulative heights and the heights of margins and padding to set its own height - this will be used by the parent renderer's parent.
+- Parent uses children's accumulative heights and the heights of margins and padding to set its own height - this will be used by the parent renderer's parent.
-Sets its dirty bit to false.
+- Sets its dirty bit to false.
-Firefox uses a "state" object(nsHTMLReflowState) as a parameter to layout (termed "reflow").
+-Firefox uses a "state" object(nsHTMLReflowState) as a parameter to layout (termed "reflow").
 Among others the state includes the parents width.

 The output of the Firefox layout is a "metrics" object(nsHTMLReflowMetrics).
 It will contain the renderer computed height.